 Others will argue that it would be impossible to create a world of free creatures without accepting a certain amount of evil coming from them.
 If we are truly free, then we will sometimes act in evil ways.

 My concept of love is admittedly small and incomplete.
 I do not understand much of what God, as love, does.
 But then I am not God, and he is not answerable to me.
-God is love: he has created me and the world around me; he has brought me into relationship with himself; and he has prepared something much better for me.
+He is love: he has created me and the world around me; he has brought me into relationship with himself; and he has prepared something much better for me.
 And it is not just me.
 He reaches out to everyone in love.
 That some reject what he has done, making a mess of their own lives as well as others, does not make him any the less love.

 The views expressed here are solely mine and do not necessarily reflect those of any other person, group, or organization.
 While I believe they reflect the teachings of the Bible, I am a fallible human and subject to misunderstanding.
 Please feel free to leave any comments or questions about this post in the comments section below.
 I am always interested in your feedback.